-The combination of increased demand for tanker trucks and diminished capacity is creating a dangerous imbalance that threatens the supply lines of chemical companies and other bulk shippers.
+The combination of increased demand for tanker trucks and diminished capacity has created a dangerous imbalance that threatens the supply lines of chemical companies and other bulk shippers.
 The risk is highest for smaller bulk shippers who lack the volume to attract carriers’ business.

-Scarce tanker truck capacity has created a new and different industry dynamic: the hunters (carriers pursuing freight) are now the hunted (carriers being pursued for scarce capacity).
+Scarce tanker truck capacity has created an industry dynamic in which the hunters (carriers pursuing freight) are now the hunted (carriers being pursued for scarce capacity).
 This dynamic has now been in place for several years – starting with the truck driver shortage and then on through the COVID-19 pandemic.

-Chances are, as a shipper, you’ve been asked time and again to rate carriers.
+In times past, as a shipper, you’ve been asked to rate carriers.
 Well, guess what?
 Now carriers are rating shippers – on Google, Yelp and newer apps like Dock 411.
 The tables have turned and, from where we sit, bulk shippers have been slow to respond to this new reality.

 The unwillingness of bulk shippers to take the steps required to become “shippers of choice” is a danger sign in a seller’s market, where transportation providers are more selective about the companies they haul for and the locations they visit.

 In the bulk freight world (where everyone seems to know everyone), shippers with a poor reputation among drivers and carriers will find it’s a tough label to shake.

-This article offers 7 tips bulk shippers can take to make their freight more attractive to obtain tanker truck capacity and keep their supply lines keep moving.
+This article offers 7 tips bulk shippers can take to make their freight more attractive to obtain tanker truck capacity and keep their supply lines moving.

 1. Assess the Downside Risk

 Chemical companies would traditionally spend a lot of time thinking about product-related risks (spills, explosions, fires) but precious little time thinking about the risk associated with unreliable supply chains caused by freight capacity shortages.

-What are some of the risks if lack of tanker truck capacity leads to supply chain disruptions?
-Below are just a few.
+Below are some of the risks if lack of tanker truck capacity leads to supply chain disruptions.

 - Production delays.
 Whether it’s your plant or your customer’s plant, material delays are devastating in process industries where line-down situations can cost tens of thousands of dollars.